tycitensor/sn45-code/docs/validators/swe.md

 ## Remote Server Setup

 You should use a separate server from the one you run the validator on for this.
 This is to ensure security and avoid any potential issues.
 I recommend using a digital ocean droplet.
+A small one is fine, maybe 2-4gb of ram.

 ### Setup Docker